 - Please make sure your child has all their supplies updated on a regular basis, including, markers, notebook paper, folders, glue sticks, pens(blue or black and red), pencils, colored pencils, calculators, etc. **All of their teachers will thank them, and you!!

 *****Be sure to check my “7th Grade Daily Homework” link on my website homepage for project dates and other activities each month!

-- All students in 7th grade will be writing in Cursive with a pen for all written work or on the computer turned in and done in class.
+- All students in 7th grade will be writing with a pen for all written work, or on the computer turned in and done in class.